 Applications must be made via the Enterprise Ireland Online Application System during the relevant call open and call close dates.
 We strongly recommend that you log in and commence your application well in advance of the call close date and time.
 You can commence your application and save it to revisit at a later stage.

-Please note that an application for approval of an equity investment from Enterprise Ireland for companies selected under this scheme shall be subject to:
+Please note that an application for approval of an equity investment for companies selected under this scheme shall be subject to:

-For more information on the Enterprise Ireland Equity Process, read our CSF Equity FAQs.
+For more information on this Equity Process read our CSF Equity FAQs.

 How is my application evaluated?

 An evaluation panel comprising external consultants in conjunction with representatives from Enterprise Ireland will evaluate each application and will score them under the following criteria:

 Company and Promoter Profile